LaurenzV/krilla/src/validation/PDF_A1.md

 6.7.7: krilla is the original creator, and thus no history is necessary. 🟢

-6.7.8: krilla does not write the extension schemas. 🔴
+6.7.8: krilla writes the extension schemas. 🟢

 6.7.9: `xmp-writer` always produces valid XMP packets. 🟢